unclebob/fitnesse/README.md

     show you two modules: `fitnesse` and `:buildSrc`; import both.
 5. Open the Gradle Build tool, select the task `copyRuntimeLibs` and (right-click) mark it as _Execute After Make_.

+### Working with VSCode and Docker Dev Container

+For this option, nothing other than VSCode and Docker needs to be installed.

+1. Clone the FitNesse Git repository from https://github.com/unclebob/fitnesse.
+2. Open the fitnesse folder in VSCode
+3. Wait for the popup `Folder contains a Dev Container configuration file.
+Reopen folder to develop in a container (learn more).`
+4. Click the button `Reopen in Container`
+5. Wait until init routines are finished
+6. Use _Run & Debug_ or _Gradle_ buttons in the left toolbar

 ### The release process

 FitNesse releases are created using https://github.com/fitnesse/fitnesse-release